segeljakt/MasterThesis/docs/report/README.md

 # Background

 The following sections describe the Rust programming language, Domain Specific Languages and the Scala language.

+# ## Scalability

+There are two general approaches to scaling a distributed system: scaling up and scaling out [@Scale-up x Scale-out: A Case Study using Nutch/Lucene].
+Scaling up involves modifying existing machines to make them more powerful.
+This can be expensive, but also effective as it is almost guaranteed to improve performance.
+Scaling out instead adds new machines to the network rather than modifying existing ones.
+It is cheaper since the new machines do not necessarily have to be more powerful.
+The downside is the increase in network communication and management costs for each machine added to the network.

 # # The Rust Programming Language